Cinco de Mayo is here and we are in the fiesta mood!

 Tacos are a fan favorite.
 You can’t go wrong with this option.
 Especially with all the different type of meat and non-meat options!
 With a taco bar station, your guests have the option mixing and matching ingredients to their liking.
 Set the different cooked meats, roasted vegetables, and toppings (cilantro, pico de gallo, guacamole, salsa, corn, etc.) in separate bowls next to your choice of tortilla (flour or corn).

 Whether you’re in the mood for serving fish or vegetables, we’ve got you covered.
+Click here for all our taco recipes.

 In the spirit of the holiday, we decided to include a recipe the originated in the state of Puebla (where the Mexican army was victorious over the French army-- the reason we celebrate on Cinco de Mayo).
 Chicken Tinga is essentially shredded chicken in a tomato based sauce that can be used in a variety of dishes, from tacos to tostadas to quesadillas!